xpmatteo/auto-cca/README.md

 See the game by visiting http://localhost:8000/

-# TODO

-  - implement at least simplified version of support rule (ignore all flags)
-  - shorter playouts
-  - chance nodes should simulate average results

-  - correct behaviour for combat result with more than 1 flag
+# Rules that are simplified wrt the original

+ - flags > 1 should retreat > 1
-  - battle back can result in a retreat too
+ - no retreat as a result of battle back
  - light infantry should not hit on swords

-  - light infantry can evade
+# rules TODO

+  - support
+  - movement of > 1 hex
+  - evasion
+  - activation
+  - cards

+# AI things to try

-  - ranged combat
+ - ???
-  - move selection is too broad; random playout do not convey enough information
-    - TRY an evaluation function for the playouts?